 Section 8.
 Board of Directors

 The five officers and six regional or at-large representatives elected by the membership of the Association shall constitute the Board of Directors.
 Each member of the Board of Directors shall have one vote.
 The Board of Directors shall have authority to act for the Association and to decide all matters requiring attention during and between regular meetings and to ensure that arrangements for annual meetings and special meetings are made.
-These matters include, but are not limited to, approval of the annual budget, authorizing the president to sign contracts, replacing any vacancies in offices, appointing select committees, and dealing with any emergency situations.
+These matters include, but are not limited to, approval of the annual budget, authorizing the President to sign contracts, replacing any vacancies in offices, appointing select committees, and dealing with any emergency situations.

 Article V: Meetings and Attendance